SWOT Analysis: Best Practices, Templates, And Examples

 2. Assemble a Diverse Team

 Involve a diverse group of stakeholders in the analysis process.
 This could include executives, managers, employees from different departments, and even external consultants or industry experts.
-Different perspectives bring a broader range of insights, leading to a more comprehensive SWOT analysis.
+Different perspectives bring broader insights, leading to a more comprehensive SWOT analysis.

 3. Brainstorm

-Organise a brainstorming session where team members can freely discuss and identify internal strengths and weaknesses, as well as external opportunities and threats.
-Encourage open and honest communication, allowing participants to express their viewpoints without judgement.
+Organise a brainstorming session where team members can freely discuss and identify internal strengths and weaknesses and external opportunities and threats.
+Encourage open and honest communication, allowing participants to express their viewpoints without judgment.
 Use techniques like mind mapping or affinity diagrams to visualise ideas and connections.

 4. Categorise the Factors